 If you are still struggling, or have debts that have been going on for some time then try the Citizens Advice who provide free independent advice.
 You can contact them on 03444 111444.

 Switching suppliers can be a good way of saving money.
 If you have never switched supplier it is likely that you are paying more than you need to for your energy.
 Some suppliers offer cheaper rates for dual fuel tariffs for gas and electricity.
 You can still switch supplier if you prepay for your energy.
 Pre payment meters are usually the most expensive means of purchasing gas and electricity they may also leave you stranded without power when the credit runs out.
-You may wish to consider changing your payment method for further information on switching supplier and payment methods visit Ofgem information for consumers.
+You may wish to consider changing your payment method for further information on switching supplier and payment methods visit Ofgem information for consumers (external link).

 Please note: Wealden District Council cannot recommend energy suppliers or comparison sites, details provided here are for information.